Matt Caren

 Research

-At Stanford, I research the interfaces between expression, communication, language, and sound.
+At Stanford, I research the interfaces between communication, language, sound, and creative expression.

-I currently spend much of my time living between the Cognitive Tools Lab, and Maneesh Agrawala's graphics group.
+I currently spend my time between the Cognitive Tools Lab and Maneesh Agrawala's group.
+My research is generously supported by a Hertz Fellowship.

-At MIT, I developed computational models of how people use their voices to communicate sounds.
-I was advised by Joshua Tenenbaum and Jonathan Ragan-Kelley, and was lucky enough to be mentored by Kartik Chandra and Karima Ma.
+At MIT, I researched how people use their voices to communicate sound.
+I was advised by Joshua Tenenbaum and Jonathan Ragan-Kelley, and lucky enough to be mentored by Kartik Chandra and Karima Ma.

 I was a founding member of the Voxel Lab, and led undergraduate committees on AI and interdisciplinary computing at the Schwarzman College of Computing.

-I spent several summers at Apple developing multimodal LLM systems and bioinformatics algorithms for Apple Intelligence and the Health app.
+I spent several summers at Apple developing multimodal LLM systems and bioinformatics algorithms.
+Some of my work lives on in Apple Intelligence and the Health app.

 Sound & Color